East and West Yorkshire Union Railway: South Leeds Junction Railway

 The E&WYUR proposal for the South Leeds Junction Railway was authorised on 24 August 1893, but in a much-modified form: it was to be a two-mile line from Rothwell to sidings at Stourton, two miles west of Woodlesford, alongside the Midland Railway line.
 This connected in more collieries, and it opened on 6 April 1895.
 Considerable volumes of coal came to the GNR off the line.
-The South Leeds Junction Railway was worked by the E&WYUR, and it was acquired by the E&WYUR company by an Act of 2 July 1896.
+The South Leeds Junction Railway was worked by the E&WYUR, and it was acquired by the E&WYUR company by an the East and West Yorkshire Union Railways (South Leeds Junction Railway Transfer) Act 1896 (59 & 60 Vict. c. xlii) of 2 July 1896.

 Branches

-A further branch was authorised on 14 December 1897 from Robin Hood to Royds Green Lower; it was authorised under the Light Railways Act of 1896, only the second line to be treated in this way.
+A further branch was authorised on 14 December 1897 from Robin Hood to Royds Green Lower; it was authorised under the Light Railways Act 1896 (59 & 60 Vict. c.
+48), only the second line to be treated in this way.
 A third branch was the Thorpe Branch, which was built in 1899.
 The final result was a railway that had numerous small branches serving collieries in a small area.
 A short extension was opened on 1 November 1903 from Stourton to Stourton Junction on the Midland Railway, providing a running line connection.

 Passenger trains

 Workmen's services were operated on a branch from Robin Hood to Royds Green Lower, sanctioned by the light railway order, and opened by 1898.

 A light railway order made on 7 June 1901 permitted the company to operate its main line as a light railway and build a new branch alongside the Pontefract-Leeds road as far as the tramway terminus at Thwaite Gate (at this stage not making a junction with the Midland Railway).
 The intention was to operate a passenger service in connection with the trams, but this scheme was abandoned when work started on a conventional street tramway linking Wakefield and Leeds via Stourton, with a branch to Robin Hood.
-Undaunted, the E&WYUR decided to compete firectly with the trams and on 4 January 1904 introduced a passenger service between Robin Hood and Leeds Wellington station.
+Undaunted, the E&WYUR decided to compete directly with the trams and on 4 January 1904 introduced a passenger service between Robin Hood and Leeds Wellington station.
 It was a disastrous failure, losing £200 per month; Sunday services were withdrawn in August 1904, and the entire service was withdrawn from 1 October of the same year, only six weeks after the opening of the rival tram route.